Advancing Transport Networks: The Scientific Approach and Software Solution

 We can analyze the network resilience to the deletion of the node in different ways.
 One of them is the Molloy-Reed criterion.
 With this criterion, having only the general network characteristics, we can predict the stability of a network to random deletions of the nodes.
 We consider a network to be stable if it contains the largest connected component GCC.
 The largest connected component is the largest network subgraph by the number of nodes in which a path between any two nodes exist.
 The higher the value of Molloy-Reed Criterion is, the more stable the network is.
 Both Lviv and Bristol networks are stable to random removals of the nodes.

 The public transport networks of Lviv and Bristol have a lot in common.
 Both networks are stable to the attacks and similarly react to different attack scenarios.
 The shortest path length efficiency, the network diameters, and the average number of transfers are almost similar.
 Both Lviv and Bristol networks have relatively low average shortest path lengths and high clustering coefficients.
 However, some characteristics of transport systems differ sharply.
 Although the area of Bristol is smaller than the area of Lviv, the number of its transport stops is almost two times higher than in Lviv.
-In the majority of the spaces, the Bristol network has higher average and maximal node degrees.
+In the majority of the spaces, the Bristol network has a higher average and maximal node degrees.

 What Is Next?

-In this exploration, we analyze the "skeletons" of the networks using the static data.
+In this exploration, we analyze the “skeletons” of the networks using static data.
 The next step is to analyze the networks together with their dynamic processes.
 These processes include the changes in transport and passenger flow during a day.
 It is also reasonable to consider the capacities of stops and routes during the simulations.
-In such simulations, removal of one node causes the redistribution of its load to the other nodes.
+In such simulations, the removal of one node causes the redistribution of its load to the other nodes.
 If the load at the node exceeds its capacity, this node also falls out of the network.
 In such a way, one can explore the cascade destruction of the network.